i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

 ### Example for an i3-MARKET Provider running the Non-Repudiation Protocol

+> The NRP provider is likely a service (machine) and therefore will likely run a server wallet, which has all the functionalities of the i3M Wallet but requires no user interaction.
+Data sharing agreements, however, should be signed by a person, hereby the provider operator, which is also responsible for creating the public-private key pair for the provider service.

 Before starting the agreement you need:

-- **A private key for signing the non-repudiation proofs**.
-You should generate a public-private key pair in one of the EC supported curves (P-256, P-384, P-521).
+- **A private key for signing the non-repudiation proofs** in one of the EC supported curves (P-256, P-384, P-521).
 Key format must be JSON Web Key (JWK).

-  >You can easily create the key pair with the `generateKeys` utility function.
+  >The provider operator can easily create the key pair with the `generateKeys` utility function.
 For example:
   >
   >```typescript
   >const providerJwks = await {{PKG_CAMELCASE}}.generateKeys('ES256')
   >```

-- **Import a DLT account to the provider wallet with funds to execute the NRP** In this example we assume that the provider runs a `@i3m/server-wallet`.
+- **Import a DLT account to the (service) provider wallet with funds to execute the NRP** In this example we assume that the provider runs a `@i3m/server-wallet`.

   >You can easily create a provider server wallet and import a private key with funds.
   >